ualib/agda-algebras/inductively_defined_things.rst

 Inductively Defined Things
 ==========================

+Our Lean_ implementation of the notion of :term:`subuniverse` illustrates one of the underlying themes motivating our work.

+To exhibit the efficiency and ease with which we can formalize basic but important mathematical concepts in Lean_, we present a fundamental theorem about subalgebra generation, first in the informal language, and then formally :ref:`below <subalgebras-in-lean>`.

-Our Lean_ implementation of the notion of :term:`subuniverse` will illustrate one of the underlying themes that motivate our work.
-Indeed, this chapter will display some of the power of **inductively defined types**, which are essential for working with infinite objects in a constructive and computable way, and for proving (by induction) properties of these objects.
+We display some of the power of **inductively defined types**, which are essential for working with infinite objects in a constructive and computable way, and for proving (by induction) properties of these objects.

 .. index:: ! subuniverse, ! subalgebra